 Among the other laws and regulations containing competition rules, only the Anti-Unfair Competition Law specifies the agency's investigative powers.
-The Anti-Unfair Competition Law provides the State Administration of Industry and Commerce (SAIC) and its local bureaux with the following powers when investigating unfair competition practices:
+The Anti-Unfair Competition Law provides SAIC and its local bureaux with the following powers when investigating unfair competition practices:

-- to interrogate companies, interested parties and witnesses and require them to supply evidence or other documents related to the alleged unfair practices; - to examine and take copies of agreements, accounting books, documents, records, faxes or letters and other materials related to the alleged unfair practices; and - to examine property connected with the suspected infringements and, where necessary, order the companies under investigation to suspend sales and to provide details on the source and quantity of
+- to interrogate companies, interested parties and witnesses and require them to supply evidence or other documents related to the alleged unfair practices; - to examine and take copies of agreements, accounting books, documents, records, faxes or letters and other materials related to the alleged unfair practices; and - to examine property connected with the suspected infringements and, where necessary, order the companies under investigation to suspend sales and to provide details on the source and quantity of products obtained.
+Pending examination, such property cannot be removed, concealed or destroyed by the company.